Federal court orders Horn Lake, MS to approve mosque

 Jonathan Youngwood, an attorney on the case, says his clients are thankful they can move ahead with the project.

-“The permitting process will continue for as they have to go to the city for any permit process or approvals, it’s a construction project it obviously requires cooperation with the city and the local government, that the city is required to do that expeditiously,” Youngwood said.
+“The permitting process will continue as they have to go to the city for any permit process or approvals and the city is required to address that expeditiously,” Youngwood said.

 He also said the courts decision should send a message.